 In truck accident cases, there may be aggravating circumstances that could also warrant punitive damages.
 This type of damages is awarded to a plaintiff to deter the defendant from engaging in certain conduct.
 These damages are usually awarded if the defendant's actions showed willful misconduct, malice, fraud, wantonness, oppression, or a conscious indifference to the consequences of his actions.
 If any of these things can be demonstrated, then you may be entitled to punitive damages.

-If you have been in a trucking accident, truck accident attorney Chris Hudson and his team have the resources to immediately get to work to protect your rights and make sure you are treated fairly and justly compensated.
+If you have been in a trucking accident, truck accident lawyer Chris Hudson and his team have the resources to immediately get to work to protect your rights and make sure you are treated fairly and justly compensated.
 We serve Georgia and South Carolina from our office in Augusta, call us today at 706-863-6600 for a free case analysis.